"Time keeps on tickin', tickin', tickin', into the future..." --Steve Miller

 EAT DESSERT FIRST."

 My uncle has since passed away--but it makes me smile, to know that he felt that way, even 88 years into this adventure.
+A wiser statement about time could hardly be found.

 Never "save it for later."